awsmin/Drivr-Lite-Google-Drive-Plugin/readme.txt

 5. Insert image

 == Frequently Asked Questions ==

-= Can I remove download/popout buttons from the embed?=
+= Can I remove download/popout buttons from the embed? =

 Unfortunately we do not have the privilege to alter any features and options that comes by default with the Google Drive Embed, including the download button.